Sale of Brookley Property to City of Mobile Achieves Goals for Foundation and the Community

 - SECURE invaluable property adjacent to Brookley Aeroplex and the Airbus Final Assembly Lines for future economic development

 The City of Mobile and the Industrial Development Board of the City purchased 196 acres of the Brookley property for $31 Million.
-The City of Mobile is also projected to purchase the 45-acre wetlands tract for $2 Million by March 31, 2022.
-The City also has a $9 Million option to purchase an additional 50-acre parcel.
+The City of Mobile is projected to purchase the 45-acre wetlands tract for $2 Million.
+The Industrial Development Board of the City of Mobile has a $9 Million option to purchase the additional 50-acre parcel.

-Now, the Foundation has conveyed 45 acres of wetlands at the Brookley site (valued at $2 million) and a 50-acre parcel of highly developable property adjacent to Brookley Aeroplex (valued at $9 million) to the University, as a part of its contribution to the expansion and renovation of the Medical Sciences Building.
+In 2021, the Foundation conveyed the 45 acres of wetlands at the Brookley site (valued at $2 Million) and the 50-acre parcel of highly developable property adjacent to Brookley Aeroplex (valued at $9 Million) to the University, as a part of its contribution to the expansion and renovation of the Medical Sciences Building.

 “One of the basic tenets of the mission of the Foundation is to assist the University in supporting its academic programs,” Foundation Board President, John McMillan, said.
 “The University of South Alabama continues to be a transformational institution for the Gulf Coast region, the State of Alabama, and the southeastern United States.
 Its College of Medicine serves as the core to USA Health,” he said.